alopatindev/alopatindev.github.io/_posts/2019-02-05-video-recording-with-automatic-jump-cuts-using-open-source-and-coding.markdown

 6. Align and amplify volume of the voice track.
 One of the classical ways to do that is: Normalize, Amplify, Limiter and Normalize again, but I haven't been yet able to get a good sound quality that way. <s>Temporarily I do the next thing: set Gain to the track the way the most loud part doesn't overload and then amplify particular fragments manually.</s> **Update**: another powerful method is RMS Normalize, Limiter and an ordinary Normalize.
 Here's the [settings](https://wiki.audacityteam.org/wiki/Audiobook_Mastering#Process) for RMS Normalize and Limiter.
 Though I didn't have any use for it because I'm migrating to a new mic ([Zoom H1n](https://amzn.to/2t1AMq3)) with embedded Limiter, which seems to work great for me (so with a new mic, I will likely use ordinary Normalize only, instead of all of these things).
 7. Sometimes mic records strange clicking sounds.
 They can be removed with "Spectral edit multi tool" effect.
 I usually apply it multiple times for a selected area, with Ctrl+R. **Update**: I figured out that these clicking sounds is not a mic issue, it's something external instead.
 Most likely it's a combination of [mouth noise](https://www.gravyforthebrain.com/secrets-preventing-mouth-clicks/) and some other room noises.
 8. Export from Audacity to FLAC and combine everything to a single file: `ffmpeg -i sound.flac -an -i video.mp4 -c copy output.mkv`
-9. At least the first video I tested on various sound volumes and devices.
+9. It was important to test at least the first video on various sound volumes and devices.

 ### Result
 If you are Russian speaker